Absence of one-loop effects on large scales from small scales in non-slow-roll dynamics: Different methods to compute the relevant one-loop diagrams

 \subsection{Equivalent ways to express the third-order action}

 We consider standard single-field inflation and work in the gauge where the field fluctuations are set to zero, i.e. $\delta\phi=0$.
-The spatial part of the metric reads $g_{ij}=a^2 \delta_{ij}a^2 e^ {2\R}$, where $a$ is the scale factor of a flat FLRW background and $\R$ is the comoving curvature perturbation, the only degree of freedom needed here to describe the dynamics of the scalar fluctuations.
-The standard second-order action for $\R$, obtained after integrating the momentum and Hamiltonian constraints, is given by where $\dot{}\equiv d/dt$ means derivative with respect to the cosmic time, $\epsilon \equiv -\dot{H}/{H^2}$ is the first slow-roll parameter, and $H \equiv \dot{a}/a$ the Hubble rate.
+This sets the time slicing.
+The spatial part of the metric can be decomposed as $g_{ij}=a^2 e^{2\R} [e^{\gamma}]_{ij}$, where $a$ is the scale factor of a flat FLRW background, $\mathrm{tr}(\gamma)=0$ and $\R$ is the comoving curvature perturbation, the only degree of freedom needed here to describe the dynamics of the scalar fluctuations.
+One can further impose the gauge condition $\partial^{i}\gamma_{ij}=0$ to completely fix the gauge.\footnote{Note that this choice completely fixes the gauge, even non-linearly \cite{Maldacena:2002vr}, with the exception of finite volume effects that may be relevant only when dealing with infrared divergences—see \cite{Urakawa:2010it}.
+This aspect, as well as the question of whether fully fixing a gauge guarantees gauge independence—see \cite{Miao:2017feh,Glavan:2024elz}—goes beyond the scope of the present paper.} The Lagrangian density for $\R$, here defined from the action as $\mathcal{S}\equiv \int d^3 x dt \mathcal{L}$, is obtained after integrating the momentum and Hamiltonian constraints:

+where $\dot{}\equiv d/dt$ means derivative with respect to the cosmic time, $\epsilon \equiv -\dot{H}/{H^2}$ is the first slow-roll parameter, and $H \equiv \dot{a}/a$ the Hubble rate.
 We consider scenarios where the second slow-roll parameter, defined as \be \eta \equiv \frac{\dot{\epsilon}}{\epsilon \, H}, \ee features a transient growth, i.e. the system experiences a non-slow phase where $|\eta| > 1$ in between two SR phases where $\epsilon, |\eta| \ll 1$.
 Ultra slow-roll, characterized by a phase with $\eta=-6$, is a particular example of this type.
-A phase of large $\eta$ selects a subset of interaction terms from the cubic action, i.e. it is natural to neglect terms with no instance of $\eta$ in this context.
+A phase of large $\eta$ selects a subset of interaction terms from the cubic Lagrangian, i.e. it is natural to neglect terms with no instance of $\eta$ in this context.
 These latter give sub-leading contributions suppressed by the first slow-roll parameter which remains always small.
-We first consider the third-order action for $\R$ as derived in \cite{Maldacena:2002vr} once it is written to make explicit the size of the cubic interactions that start at second order in the slow-roll parameters.
+We first consider the third-order Lagrangian for $\R$ as derived in \cite{Maldacena:2002vr} once it is written to make explicit the size of the cubic interactions that start at second order in the slow-roll parameters.
 From there, we consider only terms with instances of the second slow-roll parameter $\eta$, i.e.